Police To Add More Sections In FIR In Couple Torture Case: DIG - UrduPoint

 He said the brother of Usman Mirza was also involved in the crime and the police were trying to locate him.
 He informed that any one supporting the accused would not be spared.

-He further said on the directions of Inspector General Islamabad, Qazi Jamil ur Rehman, the investigation was being carried out by a special investigation team led by a SSP level officer as he showed his commitment to bring the culprits to justice.
+Following directions of Inspector General Islamabad Qazi Jamil ur Rehman, he said that investigation was being carried out by a special investigation team led by a SSP level officer as he showed his commitment to bring the culprits to justice.